daeks-archive/Codiad-AutoUpdate/README.md

 - Download the zip file and extract it to your plugins folder
 - Enable this plugin in the plugins manager in Codiad

+# WARNING

+This plugin is still in development and at a first alpha level.
+It is tested on Ubuntu 12.04 with Apache 2 but may mess up your system.
+All files during the upgrade are stored at /backup if there is some failure.